 Or click the video above to watch a short pressure washing before and after!

-In this case, I decided to leave the pallets as-is.
+In this case, leaving the pallets as-is was a good option.
 If I ever drag the pressure washer out for another task, I will likely hit the pallets to give them a quick once-over.
 However I did like the patina as-is and wanted to enjoy them just the way they are for a spell.